assaydepot/assaydepot-rb/README.md

 Ruby interface for Assay Depot's online laboratory (http://www.assaydepot.com).

-## Assay Depot Developer Program
+## Scientist.com Developer Program

 An authentication token is required for the API to function.
-If you would like access to the API, please email cpetersen@assaydepot.com.
+If you would like access to the API, please email support@scientist.com.

 ## Installation